swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Now use the `ls -F` command to see what is inside this directory.
 You will see that there is an entry which has an asterisk at the end.
 This means that this is an executable.
-If you type `ls -Gp`, the entry will be red.ma
+If you type `ls -Gp`, the entry will be colored in.

 If you enter the `cd` command by itself, you will return to the home directory.
 Try this, and then navigate back to the `shell`